fveneri/Fake_Handwriter/README.md

-This is a simple UI for a demo
+This is a simple UI for a demo.